raae/queen.raae.codes/content/emails-queen/2022/03/23-page-components/index.md

 How can you achieve different page layouts for content with the same content node type but varying content types?

-In yesterday's email, we looked at a solution involving _multiple page templates_.
+In yesterday's email, we looked at a solution involving [multiple page templates](/emails/2022-03-22-page-templates).
 Today we'll look at achieving the same with _multiple page components_.
-And tomorrow we'll look at how to use _multiple file system routes_ by making our own MarkdownRemark parent nodes 🤯
+And tomorrow we'll look at how to use [parrot pages](/emails/2022-03-24-parrot-pages) by making our own MarkdownRemark parent nodes 🤯

 ## Multiple Page Components